 APNewsBreak: George P. Bush seeking re-election in Texas

-George P. Bush on Monday formally announced he is seeking re-election as Texas land commissioner next year, hoping to continue running a little-known but powerful agency in a state where his political-dynasty family has been prominent for decades.
-Bush's grandfather, President George H.W.
-Bush, was once a Texas congressman and his uncle, George W. Bush, won two Texas gubernatorial elections before leaving for the White House.
+In this Nov.
+11, 2016 file photo, Texas Land Comissoner George P. Bush attends a Veterans Day celebration in Dallas.
+Bush is seeking re-election as Texas land commissioner next year, hoping to continue running a little-known but powerful agency in a state where his political-dynasty family has dominated elections for decades.

 Add your comments below